dhall4/dhall4/README.md

 🔭 I’m currently working on learning how to code
 🌱 I’m currently learning basics
 💬 Ask me about Dnd
-📫 How to reach me: Don't for now
+📫 How to reach me: in/davidhalljrdev
 😄 Pronouns: He/Him